-On January 31st, 2014, Earth Charter International inaugurated its new Center for Education for Sustainable Development at the University for Peace, and then co-hosted with the University for Peace a two-day conference on education for sustainable development, leadership, and the Earth Charter.
-The event was attended by the building’s main sponsor and Earth Charter Commissioner, former Prime Minister of the Netherlands Ruud Lubbers, as well as other building sponsors from steel giant Acelor Mittal, Amana Key, Avina, Helvex, and Soka Gakkai International.
-The inauguration was also attended by the Dutch Ambassador to Costa Rica Mette Gonggrijp, as well as several other Ambassadors to Costa Rica from foreign governments including Japan, Panama, Chile and Qatar, top-level academics, and other leaders in the international sustainability field.
+On 31 January and 1 February 2014, Earth Charter International together with the University for Peace hosted a conference. which was also an occasion to inaugurate its new Center for Education for Sustainable Development at the University for Peace.
+The conference titled “Ethics for Sustainability New Perspectives on Leadership, Decision Making and Education” was attended by the building’s main sponsor and Earth Charter Commissioner, former Prime Minister of the Netherlands Ruud Lubbers, as well as other building sponsors from steel giant Acelor Mittal, Amana Key, Avina, Helvex, and Soka Gakkai International.
+The event was also attended by the Dutch Ambassador to Costa Rica Mette Gonggrijp, as well as several other Ambassadors to Costa Rica from foreign governments including Japan, Panama, Chile and Qatar, top-level academics, and other leaders in the international sustainability field.

 The event also featured a recently completed mosaic mural by renowned Costa Rican artist Isidro Con Wong, as well as the first showing in Costa Rica of the Seeds of Hope exhibition organized by Soka Gakkai International.